ryanfp/DnD-Compendium/Untitled.md

 ### Exploding Quarry Dice

-When you roll damage for your Hunter's Quarry feature, if you roll the maximum number on any damage die, you can roll that die again and add it to the total damage.
+If you critically hit a creature marked by your Hunter’s Quarry feature, your damage dice explode.
+If you roll the maximum number on any damage die, you can roll that die again and add it to the total damage.

 You can do this up to **3 times per die** (so a d8 could potentially become 8 + 8 + 8 = 24).